patterns-app/patterns-devkit/README.md

 local file, a JSON string in memory, or a table in Postgres.
 Snapflow abstracts over specific formats and storage engines, and provides conversion and i/o between them while doing its best to maintain byte-perfect consistency -- to the extent possible for a given format and storage.

+Note, because all data in snapflow is a datablock, and datablocks are immutable, there is effectively just **ONE** data operation in the snapflow framework: _create new datablock_.
+(Under the hood, snapflow may do more complex operations for performance reasons, but at the abstraction level, there is just one operation.)

 ### Pipes